-Service Dog Project, Inc. is the culmination of Carlene White’s 30 years of experience with animal training and a lifelong dream to assist the disabled population through the aide of service dogs.
-Founded in 2003 by Carlene Service Dog Project has trained and donated 150 fully certified Great Dane service dogs to individuals who have balance and mobility issues due to neurological diseases or war injuries.
+Service Dog Project Inc. is the culmination of Founder Carlene White’s 30+ years of experience with animal training and a lifelong dream to assist the disabled population through the aide of service dogs.
+Service Dog Project has trained and donated over 200 certified Great Dane service dogs to individuals who have difficulty with their balance and mobility.

-Our Great Danes are born, raised and trained on the farm and for the first month are watched 24/7 by staff and/or volunteers.
-Once the dogs are fully trained (usually a year or older) they are matched with a recipient and are then trained to meet the individual’s exact needs.
+Our Great Danes are bred, born, raised, and trained on SDP's farm and for the first month are watched 24/7 by staff and/or volunteers.
+Once the dogs are fully trained (usually a year or older) they are paired with a recipient and are then trained to meet the recipient's exact needs.
 As balance dogs they are taught to be steady in harness and match their gait to the handler’s speed.
-The dogs learn to halt and brace in case the handler should fall and require assistance to stand.
+The dogs also learn to halt and brace in case the handler should fall and require assistance to stand.

 Training for Balance

-As balance or walker dogs they must learn to be steady in harness and match their gait to the handler’s speed as it varies.
-The dogs learn to halt and brace if the handler should fall and by standing still to be available for the person to use the harness to pull themselves up.
-The dogs must also learn to turn right and left and to ease themselves through various doorways, elevators, aisles, checkout counters and restaurant tables.
-They must learn to concentrate amid lively children, meat counters, squirrels and many other daily encounters.
-They should be able to relax and fall asleep almost anywhere for meetings, movies, lectures or work.
+As balance or walker dogs they learn to be steady in harness and to match their gait to the handler’s speed.
+They learn to halt and brace in case the handler should fall and to stand still so the handler can use the harness to pull themselves up.
+They learn to turn right and left and to ease themselves through doorways, elevators, aisles, checkout counters, under restaurant tables, etc. The dogs learn to concentrate amid distractions such as lively children, meat counters, squirrels and other daily encounters.
+They should be able to relax and fall asleep almost anywhere, e.g., meetings, movies, lectures, work, etc.

-By one year they should be "Canine Good Citizens" with a firm base of obedience, both on and off lead, and should accept anything the general public has to offer.
+By one year the dogs should be 'Canine Good Citizens' with a firm base of obedience, both on and off lead, and should accept anything the general public has to offer.

-We have a very low percentage of "fabulous failures/perfect pets" but when we do they are adopted by caring people who are usually our staff and/or volunteers.
+We have a very low percentage of 'Perfect Pets' but when we do they are adopted by caring people who are usually our staff or volunteers.

-Matching You with a Service Dog that Meets Your Exact Needs
+Matching You with a Service Dog that Meets Your Needs

-At this point there will be individualized tasks the dogs must learn for each recipient depending upon their needs.
-For example a Parkinson's patient who has a problem with "freezes" can be helped to walk if the dog is taught to touch the foot or ankle.
-This simple action breaks the "freeze" and the person can then walk on.
+Upon matching, the dogs are trained to learn the individualized tasks needed for each recipient.
+For example a Parkinson's patient who has a problem with 'freezes' can be helped to walk if the dog is taught to touch the foot or ankle.
+This simple action breaks the freeze and the person can then walk on.